Type-Zero/django-training/training/6-NewModelAndRelations.md

 ## New Model and Relation Fields

-Let's create a 'Tag' model that will simply becomposed of a slug field (for URLs and searches) and a more explicit name field.
+Let's create a 'Tag' model that will simply be composed of a _slug_ field (for URLs and searches) and a more explicit _name_ field.
 We will add it to _blog/models.py_:

 ```python